WICG/raw-clipboard-access/explainer.md

 const image = await imageResponse.blob();
 let clipboard_item;

+// The developer should ensure that items are appropriately encoded/decoded
-if(navigator.clipboard.platform === 'Windows') {
+// for the platform the web app is running on. if(navigator.clipboard.platform === 'Windows') {
   // contains windows-only headers and carriage returns. const windows_image = await encode_jpeg_windows(image);